MooersLab/jupyterlabcctbxsnips/README.md

 When you open **JupyterLab**, you will find a **snippet** pull-down menu on the JupyterLab menu-bar.
 There will be a **cctbx** sub-menu and a **cctbx+** sub-menu under this pull-down.

-JupyterLab needs to be version >=2.2.0 for **jupyterlab-snippets** to run.
+**JupyterLab** needs to be version >=2.2.0 for **jupyterlab-snippets** to run.
 The current version of **JupyterLab** is >3.0.

 **Node.js** can be downloaded from the developer's site, or it can be installed with a package manager.
 It needs to be more recent than version 10.0.0

-Shortly, I will make available a new variant of the library that can run in JupyterLab.
+Shortly, I will make available a new variant of the library that can be run in JupyterLab >=3.0 using an additional snippet manager.

 <a id="configuration-setup"><h2>Configuration Setup</h2></a>